Friday, September 6, 2019

 By José Alberto Hermosillo

-After a long break, COLCOA (City of Lights, City of Angels), returns to Los Angeles the last week of September 23-28, 2019.
-The French Film Festival is considered the largest and most prestigious festival dedicated to French cinema outside of France.
+After a long break, COLCOA (City of Lights, City of Angels) returns to Los Angeles the last week of September 23-28, 2019.
+The French Film Festival is the largest and most prestigious festival dedicated to French cinema outside France.

 Presented by the Franco-American Cultural Fund, Colcoa celebrates its 23rd Anniversary with three important updates – 1.
-The DGA (Director Guild of America) theaters went thru a state-of-the-art renovation, and it will be projecting every single film to perfection.
+The DGA (Director Guild of America) theaters underwent a state-of-the-art renovation, and it will project every single film to perfection.
 2. Due to its official venue renovation, the French festival has moved from the Spring to the Fall.
-3. Lastly, with the new dates, the organizers hope to bring French cinema to a spotlight during the Awards Season.
+3. Lastly, with the new dates, the organizers hope to bring French cinema to the spotlight during the Awards Season.

 Michael Mann.
 Photo: José Alberto Hermosillo ©2019 Festival in LA.